project-alice-assistant/docs/docs/community-made/getting-started-pycharm.md

 - Let's pick on the install-schema.json file. click it to open that code then click the "Raw" button to the right.
 - Copy the URL
 - Come back to Pycharm and go to your :skill:.
-- Double click the install file for your :skill: to open it in the editor
+- Double-click the `.install` file for your :skill: to open it in the editor
 - Now at the very bottom right of your Pycharm do you see a "no schema" button ? click that to open the schema configuration screen.